mehdihadeli/go-food-delivery-microservices/readme.md

 For formatting, I used [mvdan/gofumpt](https://github.com/mvdan/gofumpt), [golines](https://github.com/segmentio/golines) and [golangci-lint](https://golangci-lint.run/usage/integrations/#goland) in my GoLand. you can do this formatting automatically by [this guide](https://github.com/mvdan/gofumpt#goland).

-## Live Reloding In Development
+## Live Reloading In Development

-For live reloading in dev mode I use [reflex](https://github.com/cespare/reflex) library
+For live reloading in dev mode I use [air](https://github.com/cosmtrek/air) library

+## Contribution

+The application is in development status.
+You are feel free to submit pull request or create the issue.

+## License

+The project is under [MIT license](https://github.com/mehdihadeli/go-ecommerce-microservices/blob/main/LICENSE).

 ## References